santoshphilip/weppy/README.md

 # weppy
-toy web interface for eppy
+toy web viewer for eppy

 You can view the files but cannot edit it yet.

 Shows some of the interconnections between the idf objects

 ## Installation
 clone weppy